Sam Reinhart: Florida Panthers (2021–present)

 On July 24, 2021, Reinhart was traded by the Sabres to the Florida Panthers in exchange for Devon Levi and a 2022 first-round pick (Jiří Kulich).
 On August 11, Reinhart signed a three-year, $19.5 million contract with the Panthers.

 On June 24, 2024, in game 7 of the 2024 Stanley Cup Final, Reinhart scored the most important goal in franchise history, a decisive goal that put the Panthers ahead 2–1, leading to Florida's first Stanley Cup title.

 On July 1, Reinhart signed an eight-year, $69 million contract extension that keeps him with the Panthers through the 2031–32 season.
 The 2024–25 season, he scored 39 goals, the most of any Panther, and led the team in points with 81 in 79 games.
 He was named a finalist for the Frank J. Selke Trophy, awarded to the league's best defensive forward.
 During the 2025 playoffs, Reinhart helped the Panthers repeat as Stanley Cup champions, as they once again defeated the Edmonton Oilers in the Stanley Cup Final.
 In the Cup-clinching game 6, Reinhart had a memorable game, scoring four goals in the 5–1 Panthers' victory, though Matthew Tkachuk, who scored the only goal for the Panthers other than Reinhart's four, got the Cup-winning goal.
-This was the first time any NHL player scored four goals in a single Stanley Cup Finals game since Maurice Richard did so in game 1 of the 1957 Stanley Cup Final.
+This was the first time any NHL player scored four goals in a single Stanley Cup Final series game since Maurice Richard did so in game 1 of the 1957 Stanley Cup Final.